lp-jordan/leaderprompt/README.md

 `html-to-docx` and saves it to the selected project/script location via the new `save-script` IPC handler exposed as `window.electronAPI.saveScript(projectName, scriptName, html)`.

+## Packaging and Releases

+Run `npm run package` on a Mac to build the application.
+Electron Builder will generate `dmg` and `zip` files in the `release` directory.
+Releases are published to GitHub so the app can receive updates through `electron-updater`.